 1st, 2nd and 3rd Place Blue Marlin*, Wahoo, Tuna, and Dolphin.
 In the event of a tie, the first fish to the dock will be declared the winner.

-1st, 2nd, 3rd, and 4th Place Catch and Release Prizes are awarded to BOATS according to total catch and release points including line class multipliers.
+1st, 2nd, and 3rd Place Catch and Release Prizes are awarded to BOATS according to total catch and release points.
 In the event of a tie, the BOAT to reach the point total first as determined by GPS time of release will be declared the winner.

-Top Club Member, Top Male Angler**, Top Lady Angler **, Top Junior Angler ** (must be 18 years of age or younger at the start of the tournament), Top Small Boat ** (32 feet and under), and Top Large Boat ** (Over 32 feet).
+Top Club Boat*, Top Lady Angler **, Top Junior Angler ** (must be 18 years of age or younger at the start of the tournament), and Top Small Boat ** (36 feet and under).

 * Not awarded during the Junior Angler and Limited Tournaments.